wp-plugins/schedule-posts-calendar/readme.txt

 = Why is the calendar overlapping the other areas? =

-If you are using IE in compatibility mode the calendar will overlap other areas, disable compatiblity mode.
+If you are using IE in compatibility mode the calendar will overlap other areas, disable compatibility mode.

 == Screenshots ==